danielcongxu/Git-Tutorial/readme.txt

-this is local change
-this is still a local change

-this is a new local change
+this is a change from master branch